 These are invaluable for any professional or businessman regularly traveling across multiple time zones, and the choice of which one is better largely depends on what kind of complications you prefer to have.
 In this case, Citizen has classically jam-packed as many features into the watch as they could, and they market it as a tool for professionals.

-On the other hand, at the high end Citizen doubles down on quartz technology mastery and provides one of the most accurate watch in history with the Chronomaster – a distinctly Japanese High Accuracy Quartz (HAQ) watch.
-Meanwhile, the Eco-Drive One is the world’s thinnest light-powered watch at 2.98mm thick, which is a substantial engineering innovation in its own right.
+On the other hand, at the high end Citizen doubles down on mastery of quartz technology and provides one of the most accurate watches in history with the Chronomaster – a distinctly Japanese High Accuracy Quartz (HAQ) watch.
+Meanwhile, the Eco-Drive One is the world’s thinnest light-powered watch at 2.98mm thick, which is a substantial engineering innovation.

 Both the High-end Seiko and High-end Citizen are nearly indistinguishable from their entry-level and mid-range models in terms of quality and price, and they start to acquire some classic family resemblances as they target luxury-segment customers with muchos dineros.

 We’re cheating a little bit here by comparing sub-brands, but both companies utilize them to market their luxury watches.
 Moreover, Grand Seiko and Campanola watches are similarly-priced in the mid-luxury range.